jondlm/rx-koans-cli/answers/README.md

 everything counts                                   | 6
-rest on sunday                                      | 'work' nothing listens until you subscribe                 | subscribe
+rest on sunday                                      | 'work' nothing listens until you subscribe                 | subscribe starting with something different                   | 'here, have some numbers'

 ## Lesson 2

 Name                                                | Answer
 --------------------------------------------------- | ------
 composable addition                                 | 1000
-composeable before and after                        | '123456'
+composable before and after                         | '123456'
 we wrote this                                       | 3
 converting events                                   | word.toLowerCase()
 creating a move relevant event stream               | windowTopX